 Why is my car air conditioner not working?

 Some of the common causes of air conditioner woes can be fixed relatively easily without spending a lot of money or making a trip to your nearest service station.
 Use this guide to see if you can find the problem.
-If you can’t solve your issue, you might need to book a service at your closest CRS Automotive service station in Hamilton and Stoney Creek, Canada.
+If you can’t solve your issue, you might need to book a service at your closest CRS Automotive service station in Hamilton and Cambridge, ON, Canada.

 Check the refrigerant